 In addition to swimming and boating, Manzanita Lake is known for fly fishing.
 It’s managed as a catch and release fishery with only barbless hooks allowed.
 If fly fishing is something you’d like to try, this could be a great place to get the whole family involved.

-It goes without saying that camping at Manzanita Lake is a great jumping off point for exploring fascinating Lassen National Park.
+It goes without saying that camping at Manzanita Lake is a great jumping-off point for exploring the fascinating Lassen National Park.
 Check out our list of the Top 20 Things to Do at Lassen with Kids here.

 Butte Lake was formed when the Fantastic Lava Beds spilled from nearby Cinder Cone’s last eruption creating a natural dam between what is now Butte Lake and Snag Lake.
 Those lava beds are visible throughout the lake, which is exciting for kids that are fascinated by volcanoes like ours.

 A hiking trail from the main lot follows along the Eastern shore.
 You can stop and have a picnic, wander on the trails, or splash along the shore.
 We did this after hiking Cinder Cone and I was so relaxed that I actually fell asleep!